Volunteering & Work Experience

 We have volunteering opportunities throughout the year across all areas of the farm.
-Our standard week days are Tuesday to Friday (as the Farm is closed to the public on Mondays) with Saturday and Sunday spaces available in the Livestock and Cafe Departments.
+Our standard week days are Tuesday to Friday (as the Farm is closed to the public on Mondays) with Saturday and Sunday spaces available in our shop and at the front gate.

 Some volunteers might require a higher level of support then our staff are able to offer, in which case we ask that a support worker attends with the volunteer to help them with activities.
 The supported worker may be a carer, friend or family member, and would join in with activities.